awsdocs/iam-user-guide/doc_source/id_roles_create_policy-examples.md

 # Examples of policies for delegating access<a name="id_roles_create_policy-examples"></a>

 The following examples show how you can allow or grant an AWS account access to the resources in another AWS account\.
-To learn how to create an IAM policy using these example JSON policy documents, see [Creating policies on the JSON tab](access_policies_create-console.md#access_policies_create-json-editor)\.
+To learn how to create an IAM policy using these example JSON policy documents, see [Creating policies using the JSON editor](access_policies_create-console.md#access_policies_create-json-editor)\.

 **Topics**
 + [Using roles to delegate access to the resources of another AWS account resources](#example-delegate-xaccount-rolesapi)